wso2/docs-is/en/docs/deploy/security/prevent-browser-caching.md

 Cache-Control:no-store, no-cache, must-revalidate
 ```

-The following topics explain how you can configure these security headers for different types of applications used in WSO2 Identity Server.
+The following sections explain how you can configure these security headers to prevent caching in different types of applications used in WSO2 Identity Server.

 ---

 ## Prevent for management console

-You can enable these headers for the management console by adding the following configuration to the `web.xml` file (stored in the `<IS_HOME>/repository/conf/tomcat/carbon/WEB-INF/` directory).
+You can enable these headers for the WSO2 Identity Server Management Console by adding the following configuration to the ``<IS_HOME>/repository/conf/tomcat/carbon/WEB-INF/web.xml` file.

 ```
 <filter>